-| Bulding Address: | 131 East 66th Street, New York NY 10021 |
+| Building Address: | 131 East 66th Street, New York NY 10021 |

 | Building Name: | The Studio Building |

-| Building Alternate address: | 131 E 66th St |
+| Building Alternate Address: | 131 E 66th St |

 | Zip Code: | 10021 |